A Medical School Like No Other

 How do I get a signed copy?

 For now, signed copies are handled as a manual promo.
-Winners are selected from the orders list.
+Winners are selected from the preorders list.

 Checkout is handled securely by Stripe.
-After payment, you’ll receive an update on your order status via email and your order will be prepared for shipment.
+After payment, you’ll receive an update on your preorder status via email and your preorder will be prepared for shipment.

 Send a message